FluentWeather/weathersnoop-indigoplugin/README.md

 The plugin's config dialog allows you to turn on extra debugging information in the Event Log.
 Unless you're trying to debug a problem it's probably best to leave that unchecked.

-## WeatherSnoop 5/4/3 Support
+## WeatherSnoop 3/4/5 Support

 Each agent exposes only the fields that can be supplied by the particular hardware or source that the agent uses.
 So, a Davis weather station hardware may have different fields available than another station.
 The plugin will just pass through the data that the agent supplies unmodified in any way.
-This will make updates seamless - if the guys at Tee-Boy decide to add fields to an existing agent, they will just automatically show up as a custom state - no need to update the plugin.
-We think this is a much better approach in the long run.
+This will make updates seamless - if a new property is added to an existing agent, it will just automatically show up as a custom state - no need to update the plugin.

 In WeatherSnoop, make sure that you have “Serve my weather data via HTTP on port” checkbox selected in the Preferences.